 default, which contains the application's top-level module unless you explicitly create a non-default container.
 This means you can often omit the

 containerNameportion of the address.
-For example, the following commands are equivalent if the server is running a single container fragment:
+For example, the following commands are equivalent when the server is running the Best Bids and Asks sample in the default StreamBase container:

 containerNameportion of the address when you are addressing a non-default container, or when a name conflict would otherwise occur.